SPECT Image of the HeartSkip to the navigation

-When used to detect whether a heart attack is occurring or may occur, SPECT locates areas of the heart muscle that have inadequate blood flow compared with areas that have normal flow.
-Inadequate blood flow means that coronary arteries are blocked and a heart attack is occurring.
-SPECT can also assess how bad the blood flow blockage is.
+SPECT locates areas of the heart muscle that have inadequate blood flow compared with areas that have normal flow.
+Inadequate blood flow may mean that coronary arteries are narrowed or that a heart attack has occurred.

 It is a noninvasive imaging scan that exposes you to radiation.
 For this test, your doctor injects a tiny amount of radioactive tracers through a vein in your arm.
 After the radioactive tracer is injected, a camera that can detect the radiation emitted by these tracers rotates around you.
 This creates images of your heart from different angles.
 Then, computer graphics are used to create three-dimensional images of your heart.

 For more information about PET scans, see Positron Emission Tomography (PET Scan).

 - Udelson JE, et al. (2015).
 Nuclear cardiology.
 In DL Mann et al., eds., Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 10th ed., vol. 1, pp. 271–315.
 Philadelphia: Saunders.

 Primary Medical Reviewer Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology

 Specialist Medical Reviewer Stephen Fort, MD, MRCP, FRCPC - Interventional Cardiology

 Current as ofJuly 31, 2015